 “Don’t you say another word!”

 You shouldn’t narrate the interruption.
 Don’t describe it.
-Don’t use an ellipse… Those are for when characters drift off when they’re talking, and interruptions are more sudden.
+Don’t use an ellipse… Those are for when characters drift off when they’re talking, and interruptions are more sudden (don’t miss checking out this article on punctuation rules in dialogue).
 Use an em-dash.
 That’s it.
 That’s all.
 Easy.

 She saw with her eyes that there was an elephant standing impossibly in the castle’s ballroom.

 Or you could simply say:

 An elephant stood, proud, tall, and incongruous, in the middle of the castle’s ballroom.

 Frames are everywhere.
 And they are all fat, so they’re an easy thing to trim when editing your writing.
 Every time you describe that your character saw, heard, felt, smelled, or tasted something, see if you can’t drill into the more essential information of the sentence and cut out the unnecessary words.
 Instead of, “He smelled the cakes fresh out of the oven and they filled the room with warm cinnamon,” focus on the latter half of the sentence to set the mood.
 (And kudos to you if you’re using all five senses in your prose writing, including taste, smell, and touch, which often take a backseat to sight and hearing!)